ethersphere/bee/CODINGSTYLE.md

 </td></tr>
 </tbody></table>

+*Note:* in some places we use buffered channels to implement a semaphore as described [here](https://robreid.io/stupid-channel-tricks-p2-semaphores/)

 ## Start Enums at One

 The standard way of introducing enumerations in Go is to declare a custom type and a `const` group with `iota`.
 Since variables have a 0 default value, you should usually start your enums on a non-zero value.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>